v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 So, that inlined `ComputeStringHash` call is causing over 30% of the delay!
 But why?

 Let’s first talk about `StringsStorage`.
 Its purpose is to store a unique copy of all the strings that will be used in the heap snapshot.
-For fast access and handling uniqueness, this class uses a flatmap: a hashmap backed by an array, where collisions are handled by storing elements in the next positions of the array.
+For fast access and handling uniqueness, this class uses a flatmap: a hashmap backed by an array, where collisions are handled by storing elements in the next position of the array.

 I started to suspect the problem could be too many collisions, which could lead to long searches in the array.
 But I needed to prove it.
 So I added exhaustive logs to see the generated hash keys and, on insertion, see how far an entry could end after the expected position for its hash key.